MasseyHacks/masseyhacks-tutorials/website-with-github-pages/README.md

 # Building a Website with GitHub Pages

-## Websites on GitHub?!

-Yup.
 For each GitHub account, you'll be able to host a website at `<username>.github.io` for free, as long as you're willing to share the code within that website as a GitHub repo (or, if you're not comfortable with that, buy a private repo for your website).
 Each organisation and project can also get a place on `github.io`.
 This service is called GitHub Pages.

 This workshop will focus on two things.
 First, it will teach you how to make a simple website out of HTML/CSS.
 Secondly, it will teach you how to host that website on GitHub.
 This workshop is not intended to be a through guide to both, and is targeted to people who have little to no experience at both.